Same-sex marriage in the Faroe Islands: Introduction of legislation in 2016

-Passage in the Løgting
+Passage in the Løgting in 2016

 The bill returned to the Løgting in its amended form for a second reading on 26 April 2016.
-Debate began at 11 a.m. and concluded well after midnight on 27 April.
-During the debate, Mortensen introduced a proposal to conduct a referendum on the subject, which precipitated a crisis in the coalition government.
-During a 90-minute break in proceedings, Mortensen engaged in high-level talks on the matter with Prime Minister Aksel V. Johannesen and other members of the Løgting.
-He eventually withdrew his proposal, telling Kringvarp Føroya that he would not risk dividing or even possibly dissolving the coalition government.
+Debate began at 11 a.m. and continued well past midnight on 27 April.
+During the debate, Mortensen introduced a proposal to hold a referendum on the issue, which precipitated a crisis within the coalition government.
+During a 90-minute recess, Mortensen held high-level talks with Prime Minister Aksel V. Johannesen and other members of the Løgting.
+He eventually withdrew his proposal, telling Kringvarp Føroya that he would not risk dividing, or even possibly dissolving, the coalition government.
 A few minutes later, a vote was held on the second reading, resulting in 19 votes in favour and 14 against.
-Every Government MP, Independent MP Sonja Jógvansdóttir and two Opposition MPs (Magni Laksáfoss and Edmund Joensen of the Union Party) voted in favor.
+Every Government MP, Independent MP Sonja Jógvansdóttir and two Opposition MPs (Magni Laksáfoss and Edmund Joensen of the Union Party) voted in favour.
 The bill was approved in its third and final reading on 29 April, again by a 19–14 vote.
-At this point, a vote was held on a proposal for a referendum on the subject, though it was defeated in a 16–17 vote.
+At that point, a separate vote was held on a proposal to hold a referendum, but it was defeated in a 16–17 vote.

+Article 1 of the Marriage Act was amended to read as follows: